CPS-Innovation/digital-sop/docs/playbooks/Lifecycle/10-Discovery-Playbook/20-what-to-do-in-discovery.md

 Spend some time during discovery learning from those other teams and organisations.
 You should also talk to your operations colleagues, given that the user’s journey is very likely to include interactions via offline channels.

+!!! info inline end "Accessibility Guide"

+    Take a look at the [Accessibility Guidance](../../../activities/accessibility/index.md) page for more information.

 You’ll also need to learn enough about your users’ accessibility requirements to let you work out whether the problem space you’re looking at presents any particular challenges from an inclusion point of view.

-!!! note inline end "Accessibility Guide"

-    Take a look at the [Accessibility Guidance](../../../activities/accessibility/index.md) for more information.

 Bear in mind that, in the UK, 1 in 5 people report a permanent disability.
 And that accessibility covers a range of other needs for people who do not have a disability.
 It is vital to consider accessibility requirements from the outset.